Researchers Step Up Efforts To Develop A 'Universal' Flu Vaccine

 Still, Ross says it will likely be another 10 to 15 years before a product is on the market — and it may require more federal funding to get there.

-And he warns, even a universal flu vaccine may not provide permanent protection.
+And, he warns, even a universal flu vaccine may not provide permanent protection.

 "We would love to have a vaccine that would last for life, like we do for smallpox or mumps or rubella," says Ross.
 "But in reality, flu changes so often, and it's going to constantly keep throwing us curveballs.
 A vaccine that lasts for two or five years would be a great improvement."